The Yardbirds: Beck/Page line-up (1966)

 The Beck/Page line-up recorded little else in the studio.
-No live recordings of the dual-lead guitar lineup have surfaced, except for "Great Shakes", a commercial recorded for Great Shakes milkshakes using the opening riff of "Over Under Sideways Down", included on the 1992 Little Games Sessions & More compilation.
+No live recordings of the dual-lead guitar lineup have surfaced except for "Great Shakes", a commercial recorded for Great Shakes milkshakes using the opening riff of "Over Under Sideways Down", included on the 1992 Little Games Sessions & More compilation.

 One recording made by Beck and Page in May 1966, just weeks before Page joined the Yardbirds, was "Beck's Bolero".
-This piece was inspired by Ravel's "Bolero" and credited to Page (although Beck also claims to have written the song), with John Paul Jones on bass, Keith Moon on drums and Nicky Hopkins on piano.
+This piece was inspired by Ravel's "Bolero" and credited to Page (although Beck also claims to have written the song), with John Paul Jones on bass, Keith Moon on drums, and Nicky Hopkins on piano.
 Around the time of this session, the idea of a "supergroup" involving Beck, Page, Moon, and Who bassist John Entwistle originated, with Entwistle suggesting it would "go over like a lead balloon" and Moon quipping that they could call the band "Lead Zeppelin".
 Although all the musicians remained with their bands, Page recalled the conversation in 1968 when deciding on the name for Led Zeppelin.
 "Beck's Bolero" was first released in 1967 as the B-side of Beck's first solo single, "Hi Ho Silver Lining", and was included the following year on the Jeff Beck Group's debut album, Truth.

-The Yardbirds opened for the Rolling Stones' 1966 UK tour (with Ike & Tina Turner, Peter Jay and Long John Baldry also on the bill), released the "Happenings" single, shot their scenes in Blow-Up, and then headed back to the US for a show at the Fillmore Auditorium in San Francisco, and a slot on American Bandstand host Dick Clark's "Caravan of Stars" tour, which they joined in Texas.
+The Yardbirds opened for the Rolling Stones' 1966 UK tour with Ike & Tina Turner, Peter Jay, and Long John Baldry also on the bill.
+The band released the "Happenings" single, shot their scenes in Blow-Up, and then headed back to the US for a show at the Fillmore Auditorium in San Francisco.
+They also performed a slot on American Bandstand host Dick Clark's "Caravan of Stars" tour, which they joined in Texas.
 After a few shows with the Caravan, Beck stormed out and headed back to San Francisco and Mary Hughes.
 The band, still in Texas, continued on the Dick Clark tour as a quartet, with Page as the sole lead guitarist.
 They caught up with Beck in late November, at which point Beck officially left the band.
 Beck's lack of professionalism, his temper, Relf's drunkenness, the gruelling and unrewarding Dick Clark Caravan, and other pressures were cited, none of which involved Beck being fired.
-Beck's official departure was announced on 30 November in the US.
 The Yardbirds finished their remaining US dates with Page as sole lead guitarist and headed back to the UK for more shows scheduled by Napier-Bell.